YMCA to close North Port child care facility

-NORTH PORT - The SKY Family YMCA informed North Port officials Monday they will be closing its child care facility in the city.
+NORTH PORT — The SKY Family YMCA informed North Port officials Monday it will be closing its child care facility in the city.

 In a letter hand-delivered to North Port City Manager Pete Lear, SKY Family YMCA officials expressed their commitment to North Port and hopes the city will be a “long-term partner.”